eko5z/XC5_GSI_Fixes/README.md

 With these fixes the XCover 5 should be perfectly usable on custom GSIs (tested by me on the Google AOSP Android 14 GSI).

+# Usage
+1. Download ZIP from this page by clicking on the green `<> Code` button.
+2. Install the downloaded ZIP via Magisk.